Toward Autonomous Soft Robotic Endovascular Navigation via Imitation Learning: Related Work

 \section{Related Work}

-To adequately control soft robots in an unstructured environment, popular approaches include online model estimation~\cite{Yip2014}, physics and finite-element based modeling~\cite{Roshanfar2024}, statistical modeling~\cite{Fang2019}, and learning-based controllers~\cite{Wu2022}.
-However, highly complex vessel-tool forces are not addressed by these previous works~\cite{Chen2024}.
-To address this complexity, model-based~\cite{Ravigopal2021} catheter and guidewire navigation algorithms have been explored.
-However, they can be computationally expensive for complex anatomical structures and do not yet incorporate the constraints of soft robot dynamics.
+Soft robot control approaches include online Jacobian estimation~\cite{Yip2014}, physics and finite-element based modeling~\cite{Roshanfar2024, Thieffry2019}, and learning-based controllers~\cite{Fang2019, Wu2022}.
+However, these works do not address the effects of friction, energy buildup, distributed contact, and wall-induced tool deformation~\cite{Chen2024}.
+Thus, model-based~\cite{Ravigopal2021} catheter and guidewire navigation algorithms have been explored.
+However, they can be computationally expensive in complex anatomy and often omit soft robot dynamics.
 Naive strategies such as wall-following~\cite{Fagogenis2019} and center-line following~\cite{Li2024Centerline} show promise but require accurate reconstruction of the anatomy or on-robot vision~\cite{Pore2023}.

-Learning-based approaches may be well-suited to emulate trial-and-error behavior exhibited by endovascular interventionists.
-A popular approach is reinforcement learning (RL), in which an agent learns by trial and error to select actions that maximize a cumulative reward, often defined in navigation tasks as reaching a target location.
-In many RL-based studies~\cite{Moosa2025, Karstensen2023,Scarponi2024}, policy performance is either not evaluated on physical platforms or is significantly worse on physical platforms than in simulation.
-Imitation learning (IL) is an alternative framework in which an agent learns a policy by replicating the behavior of an expert demonstrator, rather than relying on exploration.
-Some research that uses RL or a combination of IL and RL~\cite{Karstensen2024, Yao2025, Chi2020} presents notable successful demonstrations on physical phantoms, but still requires additional exploration when transferred to a new anatomy, which can be impractical in the surgical environment.
+Learning-based approaches may be well-suited to emulate interventionists' trial-and-error behavior.
+A popular approach is reinforcement learning (RL), which trains an agent by exploration to maximize a cumulative reward, often defined in navigation tasks as reaching a target location.
+In many RL-based studies~\cite{Robertshaw2026MT, Moosa2025, Karstensen2024,Scarponi2024}, policy performance is either not fully evaluated on physical platforms or is significantly worse on physical platforms than in simulation.
+Imitation learning (IL) instead trains an agent to replicate the behavior of an expert demonstrator, rather than relying on exploration.
+Some research that uses RL or a combination of IL and RL~\cite{Yao2025, Chi2020} presents notable successful demonstrations on physical phantoms.
+However, Chi et al.~\cite{Chi2020} rely on electromagnetic-based 3D catheter tip tracking and offer limited generalization to new anatomies, while Yao et al.~\cite{Yao2025} execute an open-loop policy trained on a digital-twin simulation, limiting robustness to anatomical mismatch or unexpected intraoperative changes.